BenoitZugmeyer/in-situ/README.md

 # in-situ

-`in-situ` is a simple CLI application taking a JavaScript file URL and a line/column position inside it.
-It will download the JavaScript file, beautify it, and print the context around the given position.
+`in-situ` is a simple CLI application taking a JavaScript file URL and a line/column location inside it.
+It will download the JavaScript file, beautify it, and print the context around the given location.

 ## Installation